Security Model

 - Slash reasons and amounts

 The ledger is append-only.
 Transactions cannot be deleted or modified.
-This provides a complete forensic trail for dispute resolution.
+This provides a complete forensic trail for dispute resolution and regulatory compliance.

 What consensus does NOT protect against